-AA 101 2 credits

-AA 102 🚨 2 credits

-AA 173 🖳 1 credit

-BA 121 🚨 3 credits

-BA 131 A 3 credits

-IT 101 A 3 credits

-Term 2

-AA 143 🚨 3 credits

-AA 160 💂 1 credit

-AA 170 1 credit

-AA 171 1 credit

-ACCT 111 🚨 3 credits

-Approved Elective

-3 credits

-BA 295 🗳 1 credit

-CIS 130 🗷 1 credit

-Approved Electives

-AA 107 AA 200

-AA 296

-AA 297

-AA 298

-AA 299

-BA 122 AB BA 252 CIS 140 CIS 143

-CIS 150 CIS 151 CIS 155 CIS 155

-PARALEGAL STUDIES

-Associate of Applied Science Degree in Paralegal Studies

-Program Description

-The Paralegal Studies program prepares students for careers in the legal profession.
+- Course available through Distance Learning (see page 49.)
+Associate of Applied Science Degree in Paralegal Studies Program Description The Paralegal Studies program prepares students for careers in the legal profession.
 Paralegals are skilled professionals who perform substantive legal tasks under the supervision of a licensed attorney.
 Paralegals may not provide legal services directly to the public except as permitted by law.
 Responsibilities include interviewing and assisting clients and witnesses, investigation, data analysis, drafting legal documents, research, litigation support and case management.
 The Paralegal Studies program is approved by the American Bar Association (ABA).
-Note: The associate of applied science degree transfers at least 30 technical credits and applicable liberal arts credits to the University of New Mexico College of Education toward the Technology and Training (2+2) program.
+Note: The associate of applied science degree transfers at least 30 technical credits and applicable arts and sciences credits to the University of New Mexico College of Education toward the Technology and Training (2+2) program.
 Contact (505) 224-3811 for more information.

-Career and Advancement Opportunities

-Employment opportunities include placement in law firms, corporate legal departments, legal aid offices, public agencies and insurance companies.
-The Paralegal Studies program placed 100 percent of its 2003-04 graduates.
+Career and Advancement Opportunities Employment opportunities include placement in law firms, corporate legal departments, legal aid offices, public agencies and insurance companies.
 Special Requirements

 None.

-Contact Information Program information is available from the Business & Information Technology Division at (505) 224-3811 or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).

-For prerequisites and recommended course sequence(s), see the following page(s)...
-Business & Information Technology Division PARALEGAL STUDIES DEGREE Recommended Course Sequence for Full-time Students (Part-time students should see an Advisor or Counselor to customize their educational plans.)
+CONTACT INFORMATION Program information is available from the Business & Information Technology Division at (505) 224-3811 or from Academic Advisement and Career Development at (505) 224-4321.
+PARALEGAL STUDIES Degree Recommended Course Sequence for Full-time Students (Part-time students should see an Academic Advisor to customize their educational plans.)
 Degree requirement = 62 credits